Kernel Limit for a Class of Recurrent Neural Networks Trained on Ergodic Data Sequences: Proof of weak convergence

 We study the difference between the random evolution

 and the evolution

 where

-We study this difference by first constructing the associated Poisson equation of the chain of memories \cite{meyertweedie}.
+We shall first construct the associated Poisson equation of the chain of RNN memory layers \cite{meyertweedie}.
 We write the transition kernel of the Markov chain $(H_k)_{k\geq 1}$ as $P$, and recall that the Markov chain admits a limiting invariant measure $\mu$.